ryangray/thief/README.md

 [QuickFont]: https://github.com/ryangray/quickfont

+After working on it some more, I came across articles that talked about the "DEFADD trick", and I added it to be able to finally make a color version since the overhead of setting the color was too slow before.
+I also used it to speed up saving and restoring a copy of the level.
+I also applied some other improvements to speed up the game play.

 ## Game Play

 You play against the clock on each level, which gives you an amount of time based on the number of treasures to collect on each level.
 You can move and climb around.
 Falling won't kill you.
-In fact, the only things that will are the time running out before collecting all the treasures and pressing `d` when you get stuck in a hole to start again.
-You get points for each treasure, but there are no bonuses.
+In fact, the only things that will are the time running out before collecting all the treasures and pressing `d` when you get stuck to start again.
+You get points for each treasure, and you get a bonus for the time remaining when you complete a level.
+You can press `x` and `c` to jump up and over one space to perhaps get out of a hole.

 There are ladders and overhead bars that you can use to climb.
-You can jump off overhead bars by moving down.
-There are some "brick" parts that you can move or fall through which look just like normal bricks.
+You can jump off them by moving down.
+There are some fake bricks that you can move or fall through which look just like normal bricks.

 To get to some treasures, you have to dig down (`n` and `m`) keys.
 You need to think about how many spaces to dig at the top level first before jumping down since you can only dig the space to your left or right, so you need at least two spaces to jump down into.
 The exception would be if the treasure were the last one on the level, you could jump down into the single-space pit it resides in.
-You can also fill in holes you've dug using the `x` and `c` keys, perhaps to aid getting to the next treasure.
+You can also fill in holes you've dug using the same keys.
+There are some rules about where you can and can't dig or fill.

+You can choose key help and game help from the main screen to learn more.
+The Timex joystick is also supported for the left port.

 ## Keys